kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 ### Stop LocalQueue

 Stops execution (or just admission) of Workloads coming from the given LocalQueue.
-This requires adding StopPolicy to LocalQueue and enforcing its changes in ClusterQueue.
+This requires adding StopPolicy to LocalQueue and enforcing its changes in ClusterQueue (#2109).
 Format:
 ```
 kueuectl stop localqueue|lq lqname